Welcome to Railfuture North East’s webpages

 We cover the local authority areas within the Tees Valley, County Durham, Tyne and Wear, and Northumberland

-Branch Committee Meeting: The next Branch Committee meeting will be held on 30th September.
+Branch Committee Meeting: The next Branch Committee meeting will be held on 18th May 2021 at 18:00.
 Unless there is a substantial change in the rules about social distancing the meeting will take place on Zoom.
 Notes will be published as soon as possible after the meeting.
-If there are items that you think we should discuss please contact our Branch Secretary.
+If there are items that you think we should discuss, or if you would like to attend this meeting, please contact our Branch Secretary (see contact details below).
+The notes of the most recent Branch Committee meetings are available here.

 Branch AGM: The Railfuture North East Branch Annual General Meeting, due to have been held on Saturday 25th April 2020, had to be postponed.
 At yet there is no new date for the meeting but, for the moment, most of the existing officers, have indicated that they will remain in post.
 However Martin Murphy had indicated that he wished to step down as Branch President after many years of sterling service.
 Tony Walker has agreed to take on this role.